KarchinLab/CHASMplus/docs/pages/help.md

 We performed analysis with CHASMplus in two different manners.
-The first called "pan-cancer" aggregates mutations from multiple cancer types together, while the second was done by each cancer type analyzed separately ("cancer type-specific").
+The first called "pan-cancer" aggregates mutations from multiple cancer types together, while the second was done by analyzing each cancer type separately ("cancer type-specific").
 You can select which analysis you want to examine by using the dropdown menu (see Marker \#1).

 In the case of the pan-cancer results where multiple cancer types contain the same mutation,